All of us Together

 On the final afternoon, we set the strategy aside and worked on the small but significant changes that they could try straight away: inviting the social workers to headteachers’ meetings regularly, connecting and collaborating in one area around one high school, carrying on working through the issues on the existing joint project and updating the data so that they could track the impact on children and young people.

 We met again six months later and we noticed a huge difference.
 The team came into the room chatting and joking.
 They had been meeting regularly in person.
-Whilst some members of the team has since moved on, they felt their loss but it had also created opportunities.
+Whilst some members of the team had since moved on, they felt their loss but it had also created opportunities.
 They had been working on all the actions they identified and made substantial progress.
-‘We recognised that the fundamental responsibility for the child lies with all of us together.
+‘We recognised that the fundamental responsibility for the child lies with all of us together.’

 Looking back, I can recognise several ingredients for success.
 The three women who made up the senior leadership team were committed to collaborating from the outset both for themselves and for their teams.
 They put significant time into meeting us separately and together with the wider group.
 Bringing in external facilitators was a sign of their commitment to change.